Aconite-green/EPOS-Library-based-Maxon-Motor-Control/README.md

-# CAN Protocol-based EPOS4 Controller and DXL Motor Control
+# EPOS Library-based Maxon Motor Control

 This project provides C++ code to control a motor's position and velocity using an EPOS4 controller and a DXL motor connected via a CAN interface with the CAN protocol.